swt30/thesis/chapters/02-eos/02-eos.md

 --------------------------------------------------------------------------------
 Table: Sources for the abbreviated equation of state designations used in this paper. {#tbl:eos-abbreviations}

-In an ideal world we would simply measure the density (and other state variables) of the material for all relevant pressures and temperatures.
+\newthought{In an ideal world} we would simply measure the density (and other state variables) of the material for all relevant pressures and temperatures.
 But there are two issues that make this approach untenable.
 First, many of the temperatures and pressures relevant to planetary interiors are outside the reach of experiments for now.
 Second, even in the cases where they are accessible, it is often only via dynamic shock experiments rather that static compression experiments.